 For deals on admission:

-The CCM participates in a number of programs for free and deeply discounted admission.
+The CCM participates in several programs for free and deeply discounted admission.
 See if you qualify.

 Website for more information >>